tienhieuD/omi/README.rst

 |badge1|

-This module support to connect to Facebook API to manager messages, comments and posts.
+This module support to connect to Facebook API to manager messages.

 **Table of contents**